leahkemp/containers/README.md

 # Recipes for containerised software

-Naming convention fo recipe files:
+Naming convention for recipe files:

 - Singularity or docker container
 - Software name